delfick/whirlwind/README.rst

 Changlog
 --------

+0.7.1 - TBD
+    * Made it possible to accept files into a commander command.
+You can do this by sending a ``multipart/form-data`` to the endpoint.
+The body of the command will be extracted from a ``__body__`` file you provide.

 0.7 - 3 February 2020
     * Made transform_progress responsible for name spacing the progress messages
     * Store commands can now be interactive.
 If you define the execute method as